spikedee/phonix/README.txt

 * The NUnit framework for running unit tests

+There are debian packages that install all of these things, so if you're running any debian variant you shouldn't have any problem.
 If something is broken in your build, make sure that you have all of these things before continuing.

 Once you have all of the requirements, building should be very simple: